codesandbox/codesandbox-client/CONTRIBUTING.md

 ## Code Organization

 The CodeSandbox client is currently divided in to 5 parts.
+We use `lerna` to share dependencies between these parts.

-- `app`: The editor and profile page
+- `app`: The editor, the search, profile page, the embed and the sandbox.
-- `sandbox`: The preview pane of the editor
+- `homepage`: The Gatsby website of the homepage.
-- `embed`: The embedded version of CodeSandbox (which you can embed on medium)
+- `codesandbox-api`: The npm package that's responsible for communication between the sandbox and the editor.
-- `common`: The common parts between `sandbox`, `embed` and `app`
+- `common`: All common parts between these packages, reusable JS.
-- `homepage`: Homepage!

 This version of CodeSandbox is using the production server as source of truth, this is specified by the environment variable `LOCAL_SERVER`.
 It's not yet possible to sign in using this version, I haven't figured out how to handle this yet.

 **Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

 ## Setting Up the project locally